Mjolnir-Studio/Mjolnir-BSD/README-tw.md

 <!-- Copyright © 2023 [Mjolnir Studio](https://github.com/Mjolnir-Studio).<br /> -->
 <!-- This project is [nolicense](ingithub) licensed. -->

-### readme.md statement
-This English is assisted by Google's translation.
-If you have any questions, please follow the traditional Chinese documentation.

 <!-- # Hello world

 This is Mjolnir BSD create at 2023/05/30 20:06 -->